Danny Edwards Boulevard Barbecue - Kansas City, Missouri

 My first visit to this location was on a week day in January 2011.
 The restaurant was busy.
 There was a line ordering at the counter the entire time I was there.
 Almost every table was occupied, but I never saw a party have to wait for a table.
 Since that time, I make the journey a quarter of a mile from the Kansas State Line to the Boulevard about three times a year.

 Although Danny Edwards' has a wider variety of side dishes than some BBQ joints (homemade coleslaw, creamy potato salad, fresh pasta salad, smoky baked beans, spicy rancher beans, spicy jambalaya, cottage cheese and seasonal Mexican chili).
 The fresh, thick cut fries and fresh onion rings are so good that I have one or both of them every visit.
 The spicy jambalaya is great as well.
 The restaurant also serves the sweet potato fries that were a signature dish at Jake Edwards BBQ years before they became common.

 The meats have excellent flavor from the dry rub and smoking.
 The rub is applied a day in advance and the meat smokes in a hickory pit overnight.
 There really was no need to use the sweet sauce and except for the chicken, the meat is served "dry," with no sauce on top.
 The sweet sauce is made from ketchup, brown sugar, white sugar, chili powder, mustard, red peppers & other spices and the flavor echoes the flavor of the rub.

 I've found some of the meats to be a little inconsistent, but the smoked chicken and ham have been very good every time.
 The chicken is my favorite, but the ham may be the best I have ever have.
 The pork ribs, burnt ends and beef brisket and have varied from average to very good.
 The burnt ends have consistently been juicy and tender, but on some visits they have had less flavor.
-The brisket was very good the first couple of times, but on the most recent visit in November 2013, the brisket was dry, room temperature and had less flavor.
+The brisket was very good the first couple of times, but on a more recent visit, the brisket was dry, room temperature and had less flavor.

 There is no sausage on the regular menu.